Newcastle United vs Stoke City

-Newcastle United Football Club
+Newcastle United FC

 St. James' Park

-Bordering the ground stood an elegant row of Georgian houses known as Leazes Terrace and the original pitch sloped down towards the Gallowgate end.
+Bordering the ground stood an elegant row of Georgian houses known as Leazes Terrace and the original pitch sloped down towards the Gallowgate End.

 The early 20th Century witnessed much development of the ground as the club grew in stature with crowds already exceeding 25,000.